Overview

 Fuel tax (MOEST) with reduced tax rate for biofuels | Conventional fuel is subject to a tax.
 The tax is reduced for the proportion of biofuel of which a certain proportion has to be added. | High | |

-Dealing with parking cars as a step to enhance energy-efficiency | The energy efficiency of transport can be improved by avoiding unnecessary car traffic (e.g. Park & Ride facilities). | High | |
+Car-parking management | The effective management of car parking aims to avoid unnecessary car traffic (e.g. by providing Park & Ride facilities). | High | |

-Obligatory transport audits for large companies | The Energy Efficiency Act commits large companies to conduct energy audits every fourth year. | High |
+Obligatory transport audits for large companies | The Energy Efficiency Act commits large companies to conduct energy audits every fourth year. | High | |

 Industry